In his remarks at this year’s Presidential Prayer Breakfast, President Obama talked about violence done in the name of religion:

 The president obviously does not understand the primary sources of [Christianity or Islam] to make such a tendentious parallel.

-It should be noted the president could’ve pressed his case further.
+Yet the president could’ve gone further.
 He could have mentioned Rwanda, where the church was complicit in one of the worst acts of genocide since the Holocaust.
-He could have mentioned Srebrenica, where thousands of Bosnian Muslims were slaughtered.
-He could have brought up the colonization of Africa, which was steeped in an imperialistic, racist brand of Christendom.
+He could have invoked Srebrenica, where thousands of Bosnian Muslims were slaughtered at the hands of professing Christians.
+He could have highlighted the colonization of Africa, which was steeped in an imperialistic, racist brand of Christendom.

-Obama’s goal was not to pick on Christianity but to point out how “religious faiths of all types” are vulnerable to distortion—particularly when they’re used to justify violence or discrimination against those who differ from us in some way.
+Obama’s aim, however, was not to pick on Christianity but to demonstrate how “religious faiths of all types” are vulnerable to distortion when they are used to justify violence and discrimination against others.

 1. We took all his cities at that time, and we utterly destroyed the men, women, and little ones of every city; we left none remaining.